oaajagbe/crakk/README.md

 # crakk

-This is an UI for an ongoing GPU-based cracker project.
+This is UI for an ongoing GPU-based dictionary-/brute-cracker project.

 You could contribute by writing for a module